 Our programmes are modular, consisting of self-contained units, taught and assessed by assignment and dissertation.
 As you progress through the units and successfully pass the assignments, you will receive feedback and grades, thus providing you with a clear indication of your academic progress.

-Teaching methods on campus and at Study Centres include; lectures, student-led seminars, workshops, group work, tutorials, Moodle (virtual learning environment), and other electronic communications.
+Teaching methods at Summer Schools and Study Centres include; lectures, student-led seminars, workshops, group work, tutorials, Moodle (virtual learning environment), and other electronic communications.

-If there are less than six students enrolled on a unit scheduled during University Semesters or at Summer School, the unit will still run, but it may be taught on a Directed Tutorial basis.
+If there are less than six students enrolled on a unit scheduled at Summer School, the unit will still run, but it may be taught on a Directed Tutorial basis.
 You will be provided with resources to help your study and individual or group tutorials will be timetabled in order to make sure your learning needs are fully met.

-Distance Learning takes place online; enabling part-time students to study independently with the support of a tutor.
+Distance Learning takes place online; enabling you to study independently with the support of a tutor.
 The Wiki environment offers you a number of alternatives for working flexibly with your learning materials.
 In addition, there are opportunities to link up with other students and leave feedback about your experience.

 Core teaching staff